Middletown Housing Authority

-Middletown Housing Authority is a Public Housing Agency in Middletown, Connecticut that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Middletown Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of October 1st, 2020, Middletown Housing Authority has 1 waiting lists that are open now or opening soon.

 Middletown Housing Authority serves Middletown.